MarkoArg20/Fiba-Automation-Framework/README.md

 The framework runs with 1 worker and only on 1 browser for presenting purposes.
 But that can be changed in the config file.

-## Sample Test Report
+## Sample Test Reports
-1. Test report
+## Test report

 ![alt text](sampleScreenshots/Report-detailed.png)

-2. Trace report with Screenshot (also PlayWright taks screenshots of the scenario that was run on UI)
+## Trace report with Screenshot (also PlayWright taks screenshots of the scenario that was run on UI)

 ![alt text](sampleScreenshots/image-1.png)
 (this is an example of a submitted login with wrong email and correct password, where we expect validationand unathorized access )